System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Model and methods

 \subsection{Noninteracting resonant level model}

-The paper focuses on the noninteracting resonant level model consisting of a single spinful fermionic energy level tunnel coupled to a single fermionic bath with the inverse temperature $\beta=1/(k_B T)$ and the chemical potential $\mu$; generalization to the case of multiple baths will be considered in Sec.~\ref{sec:volt}.
+Let us now present the details of the considered model and the methods we use to characterize the system-bath entanglement.
+The paper focuses on the noninteracting resonant level model consisting of a single fermionic energy level tunnel-coupled to a fermionic bath with the inverse temperature $\beta=1/(k_B T)$ and the chemical potential $\mu$.
+Generalization to the case of multiple baths will be considered in Sec.~\ref{sec:volt}.
 It is described by the Hamiltonian

-where the index $k=0$ corresponds to the system, while $k \in \{1,\ldots,K\}$ to the energy levels of the bath; here $\epsilon_k$ is the level energy, $c^\dagger_{k \sigma}$ and $c_{k \sigma}$ are the creation and annihilation operators (for a given spin $\sigma$), $t_k$ is the tunnel coupling between the levels $0$ and $k$, and $K$ is the number of energy levels in the reservoir.
-As the Hamiltonian is spin degenerate and the tunnel coupling is spin preserving, we focus on the dynamics of a single spin species (i.e., fermions with either spin $\uparrow$ or $\downarrow$), and thus drop the index $\sigma$.
-However, as will be discussed in the next subsection, the spinful character of the system is important from the perspective of entanglement witnessing.
+where the index $k=0$ corresponds to the system, while $k \in \{1,\ldots,K\}$ to the energy levels of the bath.
+Here $\epsilon_k$ is the level energy, $c^\dagger_{k}$ and $c_{k}$ are the creation and annihilation operators, $t_k$ is the tunnel coupling between the levels $0$ and $k$, and $K$ is the number of energy levels in the bath.
+The Hamiltonian is taken to be spinless.
+A possible role played by spin was discussed in Sec.~\ref{subsec:entwitn} in the context of entanglement witnessing.